-Quantum mechanics denies the separate existence and apartness of certain entities (such as quanta of light) 'tightly bundled together' by entanglement.
-Indeed, the entire state of multiple quanta can be expressed completely, uniquely and solely in terms of correlations (joint probability distributions) (Bergia et al. 1980, Mermin 1998) or by another term, relational properties (Zeilinger 1999), among observables belonging to the subsystems irrespective of their relativistic spatio-temporal locations (Seevinck 2010).
-Consequently, one has "a complete knowledge of the whole, without knowing the state of any one part.
-That a thing can be in a definite state, even though its parts were not" (IBM 2016).
+Quantum mechanics denies the separate existence and apartness of certain entities (such as quanta of light) "tightly bundled together" by entanglement.
+Indeed, the entire state of multiple quanta can be expressed completely, uniquely and solely in terms of correlations (joint probability distributions) [25, 26], or, by another term, relational properties [27], among observables belonging to the subsystems; irrespective of their relativistic spatio-temporal locations [28].
+Consequently [29] one has "a complete knowledge of the whole without knowing the state of any one part.
+That a thing can be in a definite state, even though its parts were not."

-In more technical terms, this can be interpreted as just another consequence of quantum coherence, only that the co-represented classical cases refer to product states of multiple quanta, thereby effectively allowing 2 or more different quanta to be coherently connected over a large distance.
-Note also that if the 2 parties share correlated pairs of quanta, then (by quantum teleportation) the quantum communication and selection between those parties can be done by classical information.
+In more technical terms, this can be interpreted as just another consequence of quantum coherence - only that the co-represented classical cases refer to product states of multiple quanta, thereby effectively allowing two or more different quanta to be coherently connected over a large distance.
+Note also that if the two parties share correlated pairs of quanta, then (by quantum teleportation) the quantum communication and selection between those parties can be done by classical information.

-While it may be too early for a definite answer, many (exponential) quantum speedups (Raz 1999, Montanaro 2011, Gavinsky 2016) might again, just as in the functional case, be due to the possibility to encode communication tasks into suitable orthogonal subspaces.
-Observe that every binary function $g: x \times x \to z$ can be converted into an equivalent unary function $f: x \to z^x$ , such that $g(x_1, x_2) = [f(x_2)](x_1) \in z$ .
-One may think of $x_2$ as some 'index' running over unary functions f.
-If this 'index' can be efficiently communicated, f and its equivalent representation g can be evaluated.
+While it may be too early for a definite answer, many (exponential) quantum speedups [7-9] might again, just as in the functional case, be due to the possibility to encode communication tasks into suitable orthogonal subspaces.
+Observe that every binary function $g: \mathbf{x} \times \mathbf{x} \rightarrow \mathbf{z}$ can be converted into an equivalent unary function $f: \mathbf{x} \rightarrow \mathbf{z}^{\mathbf{x}}$, such that $g(\mathbf{x}1, \mathbf{x}2) = [f(\mathbf{x}2)](\mathbf{x}1) \in \mathbf{z}$.
+One may think of \mathbf{x}2 as some "index" running over unary functions f.
+If this "index" can be efficiently communicated, f and its equivalent representation g can be evaluated.

-Quantum hardware
+B. Quantum hardware

-In the last 30 yr, single-quantum experiments, such as single quanta in a double slit, and all kinds of other interference and state (re-)construction experiments sharpened and enlightened our understanding of the quanta.
-One of the main features of the (unitary quantum) evolution is that it is a permutation of the state; therefore, at least in principle, information can be neither created (or copied) nor lost.
-Thus, designs of quantum computers have to answer the question of how to get rid of auxiliary qubits (they cannot).
+In the last thirty years single-quantum experiments, such as single quanta in a double slit, and all kinds of other interference and state (re-)construction experiments sharpened and enlightened our understanding of the quanta.
+One of the main features of the (unitary quantum) evolution is that it is a permutation of the state; therefore, at least in principle, information can neither be created (or copied), nor lost.
+Thus designs of quantum computers have to answer the question of how to get rid of auxiliary qubits (they cannot).

-Another formidable question is to maintain coherence over sufficient amounts of computation space and time, thereby keeping the system isolated, that is, by avoiding entanglement with the environment.
+Another formidable question is to maintain coherence over sufficient amounts of computation space and time, thereby keeping the system isolated; that is, by avoiding entanglement with the environment.
 It may well be that maintenance of coherence scales exponentially with both computation space and time, thereby rendering quantum computation non-scalable.

-It should be kept in mind that while it may, in very special cases, be possible to obtain quantum coherence for more than a thousand qubits, those systems are non-universal and are specifically tailored for very particular tasks.
-And, of course, every system is a perfect simulation of itself; so as every system is quantized, it is also a perfect simulation of a multipartite quantum state; indeed, this could involve zillions of quanta.
+It should be kept in mind that while it may, in very special cases, be possible to obtain quantum coherence for more than a thousand qubits, those systems are non-universal, and specifically tailored for very particular tasks.
+And, of course, every system is a perfect simulation of itself; so as every system is quantized, it is also a perfect simulation of a multipartite quantum state - indeed, this could involve zillions of quanta.

+III.
 HYPERCOMPUTATIONAL CAPACITIES THROUGH IRREDUCIBLE QUANTUM RANDOMNESS

-Since 'true' sources of randomness are often required in quantum information theory such as in quantum cryptography, quantum random number generators will be shortly discussed next.
-While Born and others have expressed their personal inclinations about randomness in nature, and have explicitly stated their very subjective choices as such, this supposition has been canonized and postulated as an axiom.
+Since "true" sources of randomness are often required in quantum information theory such as in quantum cryptography, quantum random number generators will be shortly discussed next.
+While Born [30] and others have expressed their personal inclinations about randomness in nature, and explicitly stated their very subjective choices as such, this supposition has been canonized and postulated as an axiom.
 It is corroborated by our obvious inability to come up with theoretical predictions of certain quantum outcomes.